 Los Angelinos have been in love with hiking since the late 1800s.
 With the never-ending list of trails growing each year since the hiking boom at the turn of the 20th century, finding the best hiking trails in Los Angeles can be daunting.

 But not to worry, I’m here to help!
 I grew up in the foothills of the Angeles National Forest where I spent the majority of my weekends hiking, biking, and snowboarding.
-I’m here to share with you what I think are the five best hikes in LA plus a secret bonus that most people have never even heard about!
+I’m here to share with you what I think are the five best hikes in LA.

 Before we continue I’d like to ask one favor from you.
 Please keep these gems clean.
 Whatever you pack in, pack it out.
 If we don’t take care of our mountains, no one will.
 Thank you in advance!